lektor/lektor-tags/README.md

 This plugin won't automatically build a tag cloud, but it provides the tools to build it.

-The Jinja2 context has a `tagweights` dictionary, to map tags to their weight using several functions.
-Each of those functions return a dictonary mapping tags (as strings) to their weight.
-Here are those functions, with examples of how they can be used in a template.
+The Jinja2 context has a `tagweights()` function, which returns a dictionary that maps tags to their weight using several attributes or functions.
+Here are those attributes and functions, with examples of how they can be used in a template.

-In those functions, unused tags are ignored.
+Unused tags are ignored.

 ### TL;DR Which weight function should I use?